 Sarcomas are cancers that start from tissues such as muscle, fat, bone, and fibrous tissue (the material that forms tendons and ligaments).
 Cancers that start in epithelial cells, the cells that line or cover most organs, are called carcinomas.

-Most uterine sarcomas fall into 1 of 3 categories, based on the type of cell they developed from:
+Most uterine sarcomas are put into categories, based on the type of cell they developed from:

 - Endometrial stromal sarcomas develop in the supporting connective tissue (stroma) of the endometrium.
 These cancers are rare, representing less than 1% (1 in 100) of all uterine cancers.
-These tumors are low-grade -- the cancer cells do not look very abnormal when viewed under the microscope and they tend to grow slowly.
+These tumors are low grade -- the cancer cells do not look very abnormal and they tend to grow slowly.
 Patients with these tumors have a better outlook than those with other uterine sarcomas .

-- Undifferentiated sarcomas used to be considered a type of endometrial stromal sarcoma, but since they are more aggressive and are treated differently than low-grade tumors, they are now looked at separately.
+- Undifferentiated sarcomas used to be considered a type of endometrial stromal sarcoma, but since they are more aggressive and are treated differently from low-grade tumors, they are now considered separately.
 These cancers make up less than 1% of all uterine cancers and tend to have a poor outlook.

 Another type of cancer that starts in the uterus is called carcinosarcoma.
 These cancers start in the endometrium and have features of both sarcomas and carcinomas.
 They can be classified with uterine sarcomas, but many doctors now believe they are more closely related to carcinomas.
 These cancers are also known as malignant mixed mesodermal tumors or malignant mixed mullerian tumors.
 Uterine carcinosarcomas are discussed in detail in the American Cancer Society document Endometrial (Uterine) Cancer.